-Federal Loan Volume by Region and School Type In Millions of Nominal Dollars (AY 2018-2019)
+Federal Loan Volume by Region and School Type In Millions of Nominal Dollars (AY 2019-2020)

 Four-year public school volume makes up the largest share of the volume in all regions.
-Proprietary school volume exceeds two-year school volume in two regions.
-In Award Year (AY) 2018-2019, public four-year schools accounted for 63 percent of the state's Federal Direct Loan Program (FDLP) volume.
-Four-year private school volume accounted for 20 percent, two-year school volume accounted for 10 percent, and proprietary school volume accounted for 7 percent of total FDLP volume in Texas.
+Proprietary school volume exceeds two-year\ school volume in two regions (West and Rio Grande regions).
+In Award Year (AY) 2019-2020, public four-year schools accounted for 64 percent of the state's Federal Direct Loan Program (FDLP) volume.
+Four-year private school volume accounted for 20 percent, two-year\ school volume accounted for 10 percent, and proprietary school volume accounted for 6 percent of total FDLP volume in Texas.

-Texas Federal Loan Volume by School Type AY 2018-2019
+Texas Federal Loan Volume by School Type AY 2019-2020